bksiddhant/tic-tac-toe/README.md

 # ✨ Ultimate Tic-Tac-Toe ✨

 A feature-packed, over-the-top Tic-Tac-Toe game built with **HTML, CSS, and JavaScript**.
-This isn’t just noughts and crosses—it’s glowing, animated, AI-powered chaos.
+This isn’t just noughts and crosses—it’s glowing, animated, AI-powered fun.

 ---